This document is the reference about the concepts of the graphical user interface (also known as Tryton client ) of the Tryton application framework.

 Here it will search with the value Michael:Scott.

-The clauses can be composed using the two boolean operators and and or.
-By default, there is an implicit and between each clause if no operator is specified.
+The clauses can be composed using the two boolean operators Boolean operations and Boolean operations.
+By default, there is an implicit Boolean operations between each clause if no operator is specified.

 Name: Michael Amount: 100